bezzdev/search_crafting/README.md

-# Search Crafting Language Finder
+# Search Crafting Language Optimizer
 You do not have to download this project to use it.<br>
 A live version can be viewed here:<br>
 <https://searchcrafting.bezz.dev/><br>